Shirlazybrat/7-16-Resume/Readme.md

 #Portfolio coming soon...

-##I am a Full-Stack Deeloper with an emphasis in JavaScript
+##I am a Full-Stack Developer with an emphasis in JavaScript